-- Links to resources, tools you used, articles you’ve read, research, and more.
+- Links to resources, the tools you used, articles you’ve read, research, and more.

 #7.
 Write an eBook or provide a free PDF report

-Writing and publishing eBooks is another great way to share useful content that will help you promote your affiliate products and services, thus increasing your affiliate sales.
+Writing and publishing eBooks is another powerful way to share useful content that will help you promote your affiliate products and services, thus increasing your affiliate sales.

 Besides, you don’t have to write a complete eBook.
 How about taking one or two of your most popular blog posts and turning them into a downloadable PDF guide or eBook?

 Something a lot of smart bloggers are doing these days is creating a list of all the tools and resources they use to grow their blogging business, and putting them into a downloadable PDF guide.
 Then they use that PDF guide as an incentive for getting people on their email list.